DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 "Rinne, Saki, Ashlan, follow me.
 As per plan we're rushing up."

-With Jeanne's order, Kay jumped from car.
+With Jeanne's order, Kai jumped from car.
 Their goal was above ground.
 Passing through dozens of soldiers, they went towards inner part of railway line.
 The wall, that has been there, was already demolished, and before them was path covered with beautiful tiles.

-"Kay, is that private terminal?"
+"Kai, is that private terminal?"

 "Seems so.
 Rinne, don't let go of me...
 Well, it is obvious."

 With Drake Nail on his back, he run forward.
-Kay has been trained to run like that without losing his speed, and Rinne had no problem to keep up with him and run by his side.
+Kai has been trained to run like that without losing his speed, and Rinne had no problem to keep up with him and run by his side.
 The problem was two people behind.

 "Hey, wait, guys, you're too fast!"

-"Kay, wait already!
+"Kai, wait already!
 How you run so fast with gun on your back!?"

-"Hey, Kay, how about I'll take these two and fly?
+"Hey, Kai, how about I'll take these two and fly?
 This way we'll not lose time."

 "Let's save it for emergency.
 For now keep your wings hidden."

 Rinne's nature should be secret from Resistance Army as much as possible.
-But as for Kay's unit, that had Saki, Ashlan and Rinne herself, if their life would be in danger, there is need to hesitate to use magic.
+But as for Kai's unit, that had Saki, Ashlan and Rinne herself, if their life would be in danger, there is need to hesitate to use magic.
 He conveyed that to her.

 "Here is escalator.
 Saki, Ashlan, once we'll <span title="Cuz no electricity">climb</span> it, we'll be on surface."